rwebaz/Ether-Lessons-Project/docs/pages/Pocket-Guide.md

 Commonly known as "Contract Gas", the **Ether** agreed upon will be credited to the **Miner** who successfully forges the block that completes your transaction.

-Generally, the more "Contract Gas" you include in your transaction, the faster your transaction will be processed.
+Generally, the more **Contract Gas** you include in your transaction, the faster your transaction will be processed.

 Does that sound fair?

-## Token Silence

-a) Use a hardware wallet like Ledger S Nano or Trezor

-Remember to properly backup all keys and seeds like your life depends on it.

-b) Don’t keep large amount of Ether or Tokens on Exchanges or third-party services.

-c) Don’t send or store Ether or tokens in anything you don’t fully understand (most ICO’s are BS)

-d) Remember: you are your own bank, accountant, security team and analyst.

-This means it’s all up to you to make the right choices and secure your money.

-## MyEtherWallet.com
+## Digital Wallets

+An **Ether** wallet comes in many flavors.

 Only use Ethereum on safe/fresh/clean and up-to-date secured computers.